st-ka/Turtle_Game/README.md

-# Capstore turtle
+#Turtle Game

+## Game
-## Game: You may use the up arrow key to move the turtle and reach the other side of the highway.
+ You may use the up arrow key to move the turtle and reach the other side of the highway.

 ## How to run